Skip to content

 4. Check if the certificate chain runs through SecurityAppliance_SSL_CA or the chosen Sophos CA.

-5. On the firewall, check in Log Viewer > SSL/TLS inspection if the traffic is shown as decrypted.
+5. On the firewall, check in Log Viewer > SSL/TLS inspection whether the traffic is shown as decrypted and which rule or action was applied.

 6. Test important business applications, update services, collaboration tools, and identity providers.